edg1983/GREEN-VARAN/README.md

 Detailed description of GREEN-DB and GREEN-VARAN tools is provided in readthedocs_link

 ## Installation
 GREEN-VARAN tools are written in Python 3.
-GREEN-VARAN relies on [vcfanno](https://github.com/brentp/vcfanno) for fast VCF processing.
-GREEN-DB files and a set of additional files are needed for annotation (see below)
+GREEN-VARAN relies on [vcfanno](https://github.com/brentp/vcfanno) (Copyright (c) 2015 Brent Pedersen and Aaron Quinlan) for fast VCF processing.
+GREEN-DB files and a set of additional files are needed for annotation (see Download the supporting files)

 ### Get the tools from the repository
 ```